 Some of the most complex types of investment are those involving derivatives.
 Though they can be lucrative and generate substantial returns, they are also often risky and may not always be a good fit for every investor.

-If you suffered losses after investing in derivatives, Wolper Law Firm could help you recover them by pursuing a complaint with the Financial Industry Regulatory Authority (FINRA).
+If you suffered losses after investing in derivatives, Wolper Law Firm, P.A. could help you recover them by pursuing a complaint with the Financial Industry Regulatory Authority (FINRA).